michael081906/michael081906/README.md

-# Michael Kam :wave:
+# Michael Kam

-*If you have great talents, industry will improve them; if you have but moderate ability, industry will supply their deficiency. :sweat_drops:
+*If you have great talents, industry will improve them; if you have but moderate ability, industry will supply their deficiency.
 -- Joshuas Reynolds*

 ## Interests :revolving_hearts: